 - If you prefer jellied cranberry sauce, simmer all the cranberries a bit longer until they are completely broken down, then pour it into a mold and chill well before unmolding and serving.

-Ways to Use Leftover Cranberry Sauce
+How to use Fresh Cranberry Sauce

-This might be slightly oxymoronic but if you have leftover cranberry sauce (and that’s a big IF), here are some ideas for how to use it.
-You may just want to make a double batch of this homemade cranberry sauce while you're at it just so you have some on hand to try these!
+If you have leftovers, here are some ideas for how to use it.
+You may just want to make a double batch while you're at it just so you have some on hand to try these recipes!

-Can you freeze cranberry sauce?
+Can you freeze Fresh Cranberry Sauce?

-More Thanksgiving Recipes For Your Table
+More Thanksgiving Recipes

 - Green Beans with Bacon & Pine Nuts